arche-knight532/arts-inheritance-automation/README.md

 # arts-inheritance-automation
  A project to automate the process of pulling arts from Arts Gacha for the Arts Inheritance glitch in XC:DE.

  This project will be updated over time with new features and quality of life improvements.
-To get the most recent updates to the script, simply do a fetch and pull of the repo; however, be aware that this might overwrite your config.ini file.
+To get the most recent updates to the script, simply do a fetch and pull of the repo; however, be aware that this might overwrite your `config.ini` file.
+I think you should be able to add the filepath `scripts/config.ini` to your local `.gitignore` file in the root directory of the project to avoid this.

  This is currently a personal project and will not be accepting assistance from other collaborators.
 If you have any feedback or questions, please feel free to reach out to me over Discord.
 I can be easily found in the [Xeno Speedrun Discord server](https://discord.gg/RTVDKhp).

 ## Prerequisites (Hardware/Software)
  Below are the required hardware to run this project and control the Nintendo Switch.
 Combined these components come to ~$25.